corygrant/dingoPDM/docs/software/toolbar.md

 !!!
 Danger
     If a `Burn` is not performed after a `Download` the current configuration in the device will be lost on a power cycle

+### Sleep/Wake

+`Sleep` sends a sleep command to the selected device.

+This command immediately sets the device to sleep state.

+`Wake` sends a wake command to the selected device.